xamarin/xamarin-macios/tools/devops/device-tests/README.md

 - common (under templates/common-variables.yml): Contains a set of group variables that have been created by release engineering and that contain all the different secrets needed by the pipeline.
 - lab (under templates/[ddfun|cambridge]-variables: Contains the different configurations per lab.
 That includes the pools to use and the type of storage.

-There are vertain enviroment variables that are created by steps in the first job that are later shared with the second job.
-In order to do that you have to ensrue that you do the following:
+There are certain enviroment variables that are created by steps in the first job that are later shared with the second job.
+In order to do that you have to ensure that you do the following:

 ```yaml
 - bash: |